top of page

 How We Raise Our Puppies

->Birth - Day 1: Our puppies are whelped in our home and raised with us where we can ensure the utmost safety for mom and babies!
+>Birth - Day 1: Our puppies are whelped in our home where we can ensure the utmost safety for mom and babies!

 >First Weeks Day 3 - Day 16: From day 3 of life to day 16, we implement Early Neurological Stimulation (ENS) and Early Scent Introduction (ESI) for the physical, psychological, and behavioral health benefits they bring.
 As a breeder, we believe it is our duty to give these puppies the best foundation possible prior to going to their forever homes.